Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Customizing/server.js.md

 Within the context of [[SAP Capire]], the `server.js` file is highly customizable.
 Developers can extend it to add their own [[middleware]], set up custom logging, or adapt the server's behavior to suit specific requirements.

 The standard implementation of the `server.js` file, as described in the [[SAP Capire]] documentation, looks like this:

+> [!toDo] Shorter is sweeter
+> Considering that this needs to be read through the roadmap.sh UI this requires condensing and focus on just the key lines of code.

 ```js
 const express = require('express')
 const cds = require('./lib')